bangadang/stackIT/FS25/Dataengineering.md

 	- its in general more deterministic and scalable
 	- but it can lead to uneven distributions, and range based hashing can be imbalanced if the data is skewed
 - **difficulties**
-	- we need to know on what shard which data is stored, also in order where to i
+	- we need to know on what shard which data is stored, in order to know where new data should be inserted or where to retrieve requested data
+	- cluster structures can change and have to be accommodated for, (node sizes, added or removed nodes
+	-
 ### Replication
 - the same data is on different nodes
 - it helps in case of errors and failures